Settled on Andros' Famed Northwest Coast

 Andros is the largest island in the Bahamas and is surrounded by pristine saltwater flats.
 The northwest coast is one of the most unexplored or fished zones of Andros.
-There are no other fishing lodges close to Red Bays.
+There are no other fishing lodges close to Red Bay Sunset Lodge.
 Freshwater drains onto the flats of the west coast from hundreds of island freshwater blue holes.
 This freshwater acts like a magnet for a variety of saltwater species, including resident tarpon that are accessible any time of year during settled weather.
 The true target species are large bonefish.
 The guides pole the vast white, silty bottomed flats that extend from the coast to the Great Bahama Bank many miles offshore.
 Massive bays and inland lagoons provide unlimited opportunities for both solid numbers of schooling bones or for anglers seeking truly large fish.
-Seven pounds to double-digit bonefish are common when visibility is good.
-There are plenty of 3-5 pound bonefish available too, it’s not just a trophy fishery.
+Seven pounds to double-digit bonefish are common when visibility is good, in addition to plenty of fish in the 3-5 pound range.
 Benry’s guide staff are excellent instructors, very relaxed, and tons of fun to fish with.

-During the warmer months and when the weather is settled, this is one of the most productive permit areas on all of the Bahamas.
+During the warmer months and when the weather is settled, this is one of the most productive permit areas in all of the Bahamas.
 Large singles and doubles can be fished to with crab and shrimp flies, but occasionally large schools of floating permit can be targeted early in the mornings.
 These fish are rarely fished for, so if you get a shot it might be the first fly these ocean permit have ever seen!